ben9543/Today-I-Learned/Javascript/js-33-concepts/25-promises/README.md

 - The concept of Promise was first introduced as an alternative of callback functions.

-- Promise gives us control over our `async` function and allows us to either resolve or reject an operation request.
+- In ES6, Promise gives us control over our `async` function and allows us to either resolve or reject an operation request.

 - Whenever you make Promise you can either **resolve** it or **reject** it.